ChristinaDNguyen/Portfolio/README.md

 ### Degrees Conferred
 ### Non-Degree Courses
-*Making and Meaning in the Medieval Manuscript,* Harvard edX, January 2021

-*Discovering secrets: the illuminated manuscripts of medieval Europe,* University of Colorado boulder, in progress
+*Making and Meaning in the Medieval Manuscript,* Harvard edX, January 2021 *Discovering secrets: the illuminated manuscripts of medieval Europe,* University of Colorado boulder, in progress* *Expore French Immersion Program* at the Universite du Quebec at Chicoutimi, Spring 2021, in progress

+### Tests, Licenses, and Certificates
+*French language examination at the Center for Medieval Studies at the University of Toronto,* January 2021, [passed](https://github.com/TorontoYYZ/Portfolio/blob/main/CMS%20French%20Certification.pdf)
+*German language examination at the Center for Medieval Studies at the University of Toronto,* April 2021, pending *Latin I language examination at the Center for Medieval Studies at the University of Toronto,* pending *Latin II language examination at the Center for Medieval Studies at the University of Toronto,* pending

 ## AWARDS AND SCHOLARSHIPS